Vinny Dunn

-Vincent "Vinny" Dunn is a New Zealand professional wrestler and former professional rugby league footballer who has competed in several Australasian independent wrestling promotions since his debut in 2005.
+Vincent "Vinny" Dunn is a New Zealand former professional wrestler and former professional rugby league footballer who has competed in several Australasian independent wrestling promotions since his debut in 2005.
 He has worked for the Australasian Wrestling Federation, Kiwi Pro Wrestling and is currently signed to Impact Pro Wrestling NZ (IPW).
 Recognized as the IPW's First Triple Crown Champion, he is a former IPW Heavyweight Champion and, in Impact Pro Wrestling Australia, is the first ever IPW South Pacific Champion, which he held from 18 August 2007 until 15 March 2008.
 Dunn also winner of the annual IPW Armageddon Cup at the 2006 Armageddon Expo.